 Prediction #2: Always on, always connected edge processing devices will demand low-power extended battery life.

 As the number of IoT edge devices grows, the trend continues towards true “wireless” (i.e., no power line or data line).
 Edge processing will allow connected devices to process information faster for a more seamless user experience.
 Edge processing capabilities are especially true for connected devices that process sounds, motion or other types of inputs for sensing, tracking, remote access, wearables and mobile accessories such as audio headsets.
 These devices need to be always on, always connected to instantly process information without the latency involved in connecting to central nodes on a network.
 As a result of more processing being pushed to the edge, battery life is becoming more and more critical.
 Connection and processing elements need to be very low power for these devices to operate efficiently.
-Atmosic enables very Low Power Wireless and On-Demand Wake Up receivers to conserve energy to enable battery-free or forever battery devices.
+Atmosic enables very Low Power Wireless and On-Demand Wake Up receivers to conserve energy to enable battery-free devices.
 Extended battery life, in turn, will support more smart devices at the edge.
 We will see a growing need for embedded solutions that enable low-power and extended battery life so edge devices will not require frequent battery changes.

 Prediction #3: More connected devices will use energy harvesting to prolong battery life.